martinabrahams/Webpack2-yarn-sass-boilerplate/readme.md

 yarn build
 ```

-## features you may want to remove

 ### Sass

-This project uses Sass (.scss), if you prefer .sass, use the sass format (and extention) instead changing all references to .scss -> .sass in `webpack.config.dev` and `webpack.config.prod`
+This project uses Sass (.scss), if you prefer .sass, use the sass format (and extention) and change all references to .scss -> .sass in `webpack.config.dev` and `webpack.config.prod`

+### Credit
+This boilerplate was forked from [Lakston/Webpack2-yarn-sass-boilerplate](https://github.com/Lakston/Webpack2-yarn-sass-boilerplate), which I've customised to suit my specific needs.